mlnotes2718/sctp-dsai-pt1-capstone-tt/README.md

 To provide a customized financial advisor that is suitable for Singapore context and deployed the service to telegram as a chatbot.

 **Technology:**
 - **LLM Service:** We use Sea-Lion as our preferred LLM as it has been fine tuned with local context.
-We use API instead of downloading pre-trained model as it requires more compute power while hosting our model.
+We use API instead of downloading pre-trained model as it more cost effective.
 - **Frontend:** Telegram Chatbot (via BotFather)
 - **Backend:** Flask Framework to be run as a web services (gunicorn) on render.com
 - **Full Stack:** Python + Flask (webhook) + Sea-Lion API + Gunicorn on render.com

 **Limitation:**
 - **API Rate Limit:** 10 requests per minute per user.
 Enough for prototyping and testing.